ahmedselhady/wicked-benchmarks/README.md

 </p>

-Given a benchmark that consists of M examples, each has N choices: 1 correct answer and N − 1 distractors, we uniformly sample one option to be omitted, and append the wildcard option None of the above to the remaining ones.
+Given a benchmark that consists of M examples, each has N choices: 1 correct answer and N − 1 distractors, we uniformly sample one option to be omitted and append the wildcard option None of the above to the remaining ones.

 :warning: **WiCkeD can break the coherence of some questions!**
-Therefore, we use an automatic classifier to identify such questions and does not apply WiCked to them.
+Therefore, we use an automatic classifier to identify such questions and do not apply WiCked to them.

-For more details, please refer to our Wickedly clever [paper](#)
+For more details, please refer to our Wickedly Clever [paper](https://arxiv.org/pdf/2502.18316)

 # Results